 Caltech scientists will show off a traveling circus of fun physics demonstrations.

-Local group ASTRONOMY CLUB of SANTA CLARITA VALLEY
+THE LOCAL GROUP ASTRONOMY CLUB of SANTA CLARITA

 PASADENA CITY COLLEGE